 Today, machine learning is more widely available and easier to access — even for nontechnical folks — than it’s ever been thanks to APIs provided by tech companies like Amazon.
 But that availability and ease of access means people are likely to use machine learning without fully understanding it, which could lead to trouble if they start making business decisions based on their results.

-At Cardinal Peak, we uniquely understand machine learning and have employed it across a number of projects, from Bluetooth headphones with active noise cancellation and mobile apps to video streaming and medical test diagnosis.
+At Cardinal Peak, we uniquely understand machine learning and have employed it across a number of projects, from edge machine learning for remote video, Bluetooth headphones with active noise cancellation and mobile apps to video streaming and medical test diagnosis.
 If you’re looking to leverage machine learning for your next project, let us know how we can help!